Virtual Tribunals Initiative - WWII Trial Records Collections

 WWII Pacific Theater Document Archive

-The Center serves as the sole repository in North America for over one million microfilmed pages of records of WWII-era trials of Japanese war criminals.
+In the early 2000s, the Center served as the sole repository in North America for over one million microfilmed pages of records of WWII-era trials of Japanese war criminals.
+Upon moving to Stanford in 2014, the Center deposited these microfilm reels in the archive of the Stanford University Libraries (SUL), and Center and SUL undertook a joint effort to digitize this microfilm in order to include the historical records in the Virtual Tribunals platform.
 These national-level trials of Japanese were held by several different countries, including the U.S., China, Britain, and Australia; and in many different locations, including Japan, Singapore, the Philippines, and China.
 The Center also houses records of U.S. Navy Trials and Australian Trials.
 Information on these records is not online at this time, but the microfilm reels are available for research use.
 In 2018, the Center transferred the physical microfilm reels to our partners at the Stanford University Libraries, to make the materials available to researchers in the microfilm reading room at Green Library.
 Since the Center's founding, researchers and students have collaborated to develop navigation guides, case listings, trial synopses, and detailed analyses of key cases to make the documents from these microfilm reels more widely accessible to the public.

 WWII European Theater Document Archive